Professor Nisar Ahmed

 Steven Dourmashkin (Ph.D. student, Aerospace Engineering Sciences)

-Steven is the newest member of the lab, and earned his B.S. and M.Eng. degrees in Mechanical and Aerospace Engineering from Cornell University in 2016.
+Steven earned his B.S. and M.Eng. degrees in Mechanical and Aerospace Engineering from Cornell University in 2016.
 He is currently doing research on scalable decentralized data fusion strategies for cooperative GPS-denied navigation.
+He also is the founder and CEO of SpecDrums: http://www.specdrums.com/

-Jeremy is Colorado native and AES senior minoring in Astrophysics.
-As a Discovery Learning Apprentice (DLA) research student for 2016-2017, he is also researching acoustic target localization for cooperative human-robot search missions.
+Jeremy is Colorado native and graduated from the CU Boulder in 2017 with a B.S. in Aerospace Engineering and minor in Astrophysics.
+As a Discovery Learning Apprentice (DLA) research student for 2016-2017, he performed research on acoustic target localization for cooperative human-robot search missions.

 Nicholas Sweet (M.S.
 Aerospace Engineering Sciences, 2016)